 - In a non-stick frying pan sauté the bacon and set aside.
 Cut halloumi into slices.

 - Season the pork with salt, pepper and oregano.
 Brush the inside part of pork with half the mustard paste.
 Add slices of bacon, halloumi and prunes.

 - Fold the meat and tightly tie with kitchen string.
 Brush with the remaining mustard paste and add peppercorns in the gaps between the skin.

 - Position a rack in the lower third of oven and preheat oven to 200o C / 400o F.

-- Join two large pieces of aluminum foil and cover the baking tin.
+- Make an aluminum tent and cover the baking tin.

-- In half an hour turn over potatoes and remove the apples and about 1 cup of the pan juices.
-Continue roasting, until skin is browned and crisp and meat is fork-tender, about half an hour more.
+- Turn the potatoes over and remove the apples and about 1 cup of the pan juices.
+Continue roasting, until the skin is brown and crisp and meat is fork-tender, for about half an hour.

-- Transfer pork to a cutting board or platter and let stand 30 minutes before cutting.
+- Transfer pork to a cutting board or platter and let it stand 30 minutes before cutting.

 - Serve with potatoes and apple sauce.